-No matter what your implementation objective is -issuing a regulation, educating the public about the new law, establishing or strengthening a standard, reforming a budget, assessing compliance or some combination - you need to know and understand the appropriate legal and implementation process that can make it a reality.
+No matter what your policy objective is - passing or amending a law, issuing a ministerial regulation, establishing or strengthening a standard, reforming a budget, or some combination - you need to know and understand the appropriate legal and policy process that can make it a reality.

-A general understanding of the policy implementation system in your country will allow you to identify the most relevant process.
-If you're unsure, then you may need to make your implementation objective more specific or engage the help of an expert on the policy implementation system, like a policy expert or lawyer, in order to complete this section of your political map.
+A general understanding of the political system in your country will allow you to identify the most relevant process.
+If you're unsure, then you may need to make your policy objective more specific or engage the help of an expert on the political system, like a policy expert or lawyer, in order to complete this section of your political map.

-In some countries, the implementation process is formal and straightforward.
-In those cases, writing down the implementation process will be fairly simple.
-In other countries, policy implementation can often involve a number of informal or unofficial steps.
-As you put together your political mapping team, consider including members who have knowledge of any informal or unofficial steps in the implementation process as these steps can often be difficult to understand.
+In some countries, the policy-making process is formal and straightforward.
+In those cases, writing down the policy-making process will be fairly simple.
+In other countries, policy-making can often involve a number of informal or unofficial steps.
+As you put together your political mapping team, consider including members who have knowledge of any informal or unofficial steps in the policy-making process as these steps can often be difficult to understand.

-Relevant Policy Implementation Processes
+Relevant Policy-Making Processes